IBM-Cloud/kube-samples/iks-life-preserver/README.md

 * A `Viewer` IAM platform policy that allows the user to see only Kubernetes and OpenShift clusters
 * A `Reader` IAM service policy that allows the user to have **view-only** access to the **specific cluster you grant them access to**.

-> Note: In terms of Kubernetes RBAC, this user will not have access to any Secrets or RBAC resources inside the cluster.
+> Note: These IAM policies do not grant the user access to any Kubernetes secrets or RBAC resources inside the cluster.

 ### Step 1